tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 ## Evidence Freshness

-The attestation evidence carried in cmw_attestation does not require an additional freshness mechanism, such as a nonce or timestamp, since freshness is inherently provided by the certificate_request_context in the authenticator request.
+The Evidence carried in cmw_attestation does not require an additional freshness mechanism, such as a nonce or timestamp, since freshness is inherently provided by the certificate_request_context in the authenticator request.

 The evidence presented in this protocol is valid only at the time it is generated and presented.
 To ensure that the attested peer remains in a secure state, remote attestation may be re-initiated periodically.
 In the current protocol, this can be achieved by initiating a new Exported Authenticator-based post-handshake authentication exchange, which will generate a new certificate_request_context to maintain freshness.